-In October 2015, the Company entered into a clinical trial collaboration agreement with Genentech to evaluate the safety, tolerability and preliminary efficacy of CPI-444 combined with Genentech's investigational cancer immunotherapy, Tecentriq (atezolizumab), a fully humanized monoclonal antibody targeting protein programmed cell death ligand 1("PD-L1"), in a variety of solid tumors in a Phase 1/1b clinical trial.
+In October 2015, the Company entered into a clinical trial collaboration agreement with Genentech to evaluate the safety, tolerability and preliminary efficacy of ciforadenant combined with Genentech's investigational cancer immunotherapy, Tecentriq (atezolizumab), a fully humanized monoclonal antibody targeting protein programmed cell death ligand 1("PD-L1"), in a variety of solid tumors in a Phase 1/1b clinical trial.
 Pursuant to this agreement, the Company will be responsible for the conduct and cost of the relevant studies, under the supervision of a joint development committee made up of representatives of the Company and representatives of Genentech.
 Genentech will supply Tecentriq.
-As part of the agreement, the Company granted Genentech certain rights of first negotiation to participate in future clinical trials that the Company may conduct evaluating the administration of CPI-444 in combination with an anti-PD-1 or anti-PD-L1 antibody.
+As part of the agreement, the Company granted Genentech certain rights of first negotiation to participate in future clinical trials that the Company may conduct evaluating the administration of ciforadenant in combination with an anti-PD-1 or anti-PD-L1 antibody.
 If the Company and Genentech do not reach agreement on the terms of any such participation by Genentech within a specified time period, the Company retains the right to collaborate with third parties in such activities.
-The Company also granted Genentech certain rights of first negotiation should it decide to license development and commercialization rights to CPI-444.
-Should the Company and Genentech not reach agreement on the terms of such a license within a specified time period, it retains the right to enter into a license with another third party.
+The Company also granted Genentech certain rights of first negotiation to the terms of such a license within a specified time period, it retains the right to enter into a license with another third party.

 The Company and Genentech each have the right to terminate the agreement for material breach by the other party.
-In addition, the agreement may be terminated by either party due to safety considerations, if directed by a regulatory authority or if development of CPI-444 or Tecentriq is discontinued.
+In addition, the agreement may be terminated by either party due to safety considerations, if directed by a regulatory authority or if development of ciforadenant or Tecentriq is discontinued.
 Further, the agreement will expire after a set period of time following the provision by the Company of the final clinical study report to Genentech.

 In May, 2017, the Company signed a second clinical trial collaboration agreement with Genentech.
-Under this second agreement, CPI-444 administered in combination with Tecentriq (atezolizumab) will be evaluated in a Phase 1b/2 randomized, controlled clinical study as second-line therapy in patients with non-small cell lung cancer who are resistant and/or refractory to prior therapy with an anti-PD-(L)1 antibody.
-It is anticipated that the study will enroll up to 65 patients in the treatment arm.
-Genentech will be responsible for the conduct of the study and the parties will share the cost of the Phase 1b/2 trial, which began enrolling patients in the fourth quarter of 2017.
-The Company is responsible for supplying CPI-444 and retains global development and commercialization rights to CPI-444.
+Under the second agreement, ciforadenant administered in combination with Tecentriq is being evaluated in a Phase 1b/2 randomized, controlled clinical study, known as Morpheus, as second-line therapy in patients with non-small cell lung cancer who are resistant and/or refractory to prior therapy with an anti-PD-(L)1 antibody.
+The patients in the Morpheus trial are currently in the follow-up phase of the trial.
+Genentech is responsible for the conduct of the study and the parties share the cost of the Morpheus trial, which began enrolling patients in the fourth quarter of 2017.
+The Company is responsible for supplying ciforadenant and retains global development and commercialization rights to ciforadenant.
 The Company and Genentech each have the right to terminate the agreement for material breach by the other party.
-In addition, the agreement may be terminated by either party due to safety considerations, if directed by a regulatory authority or if development of CPI-444 or Tecentriq is discontinued.
+In addition, the agreement may be terminated by either party due to safety considerations, if directed by a regulatory authority or if development of ciforadenant or Tecentriq is discontinued.